-Kate Middleton Reveals That Princess Charlotte Has A Favorite Color
+#PrincessCharlotte Has A Favorite Color And It Matches Her Rosy Cheeks

 When people think of Princess Charlotte, they perhaps see her as a Royal, but at her core, she’s still just a little girl, and what little girl doesn’t have a favorite color?
-Recently, Princess Charlotte’s mother, Kate Middleton visited a London childcare and support center, the Hornsey Road Children’s Centre, to learn how they help the community.
+Recently, Princess Charlotte’s mother, Kate Middleton, visited a London childcare and support center, the Hornsey Road Children’s Centre, to learn how they help the community.
 A six-year-old girl named Neveah Richardson-Natiko greeted Middleton with flowers, and the Duchess of Cambridge asked Neveah about her favorite color.
 It wasn’t hard to tell because the six-year-old was dressed head to toe in pink.

 “I said it was pink and she said that’s Charlotte’s favorite color, too.”

-But perhaps the favorite color of Princess Charlotte was fated as when the princess was born, designer Marc Jacobs named a lipstick for her.
+But perhaps the favorite color of Princess Charlotte was fated, as when the princess was born, designer Marc Jacobs named a lipstick for her.
 Catherine Gore of Marc Jacobs Beauty said that the company wanted to create a shade to commemorate the birth of Princess Charlotte.

-“We wanted to commemorate this major brand milestone by creating a custom shade of Le Marc lip crème, [Pincess Charlotte, the lipstick is] inspired by the deepest saturated pink tones of an English rose.”
+“We wanted to commemorate this major brand milestone by creating a custom shade of Le Marc lip crème inspired by the deepest saturated pink tones of an English rose.”

 In honor of the launch, Marc Jacobs did a display window in Harrod’s, which was the first window ever dedicated to cosmetics, with the Princess Charlotte pink theme.